 A standardized template also facilitates the re-use of knowledge for new applications and the extension of Privacy by Design principles more broadly throughout an organization

-Finally, where code must bridge to external systems and applications, a standardized template will help ensure that Privacy by Design principles extend to the protection of personal information transferred across system and organizational boundaries.
+Finally, where code must bridge to external systems and applications, a standardized template will help ensure that Privacy by Design principles extend to the protection of personal data transferred across system and organizational boundaries.

 As noted in Section 1, the OASIS Privacy Management Reference Model and Methodology Technical Specification v1.0 (PMRM) represents a comprehensive methodology for developing privacy requirements for use cases.
 It enables the integration of privacy policy mandates and control requirements with the technical services and the underlying functionality necessary to deliver privacy and to ensure effective privacy risk management.
 The PMRM is therefore valuable as the foundation for a comprehensive, standardized use case template.